th3-z/kf2-magicked-admin/.github/pull_request_template.md

 # Checklist:

 - [ ] Follows the style guidelines of this project
-- [ ] Corresponding changes to the documentation
+- [ ] Corresponding changes to the documentation and help texts
 - [ ] Generates no new warnings
 - [ ] Linter passes
+- [ ] I agree to these changes being released under the terms of the MIT license